Reserve Silica

 The GMVUAC has convened multiple meetings on Reserve Silica’s past attempts at securing an upzone and a Demonstration Project to build many homes, respectively, through the 2012 and 2016 King County Comprehensive Plans (KCCPs).
 The GMVUAC has met with all key WA State and King County Agencies, as well as the requestor, and has conducted extensive research into Reserve Silica’s 2017 KCCP Docket Item #3 request.
 Docket items are the process by which a change to the KCCP can be requested during annual updates.
 Such requested changes are meant to be relatively minor or to correct a deficiency.

-In addition to detailed comments submitted to County staff, the GMVUAC submitted the following letter to the King County Council for its consideration at its December 4, 2017, meeting during which it considered, and ultimately denied, Reserve Silica’s Docket Item #3 request for inclusion in the 2017 Comprehensive Plan Update:
+In addition to detailed comments submitted to County staff, the GMVUAC submitted the following December 3, 2017, Letter to KC Council re: KC Executive’s Recommendations for its consideration at its December 4, 2017, meeting during which it considered, and ultimately denied, Reserve Silica’s Docket Item #3 request for inclusion in the 2017 Comprehensive Plan Update.

 1. State’s Growth Management Act (GMA)